← All workflows

 • Jurisdiction and forum scoping with court-level identification

-• Primary and persuasive authority collection and prioritization
+• Primary authority collection and hierarchy mapping

 • Pre-filing authority verification and update tracking